berdfandrade/parser_microservice/README.md

 # Request Header Parser Microservice

-This is a full stack JavaScript app that serves as a request header parser microservice.
+This is a Javascript api that serves as a request header parser microservice.
 It extracts and displays information from the request header of an HTTP request.

 ## Features